 5. When you get a gut feeling, ask questions

-For Vitamin T agents working through our Talent Bridge process, where creative talent and clients work together for a 3-month trial before making a commitment, this “gut check” is absolutely essential.
+For Vitamin T agents working through our temp-to-perm process, where creative talent and clients work together for a 3-month trial before making a commitment, this “gut check” is absolutely essential.
 Our goal is to make the perfect match.

 Gut checking takes practice and of course, there have been times when I’ve been off the mark.
 So make it easy on yourself and set a goal to practice asking two general questions and listening more during for your next interview.
 Then assess afterwards and see how you did.
 It’s a great idea to have someone sit in on your interview who can give you candid feedback on your performance.